 TEAM GRADE POINT AVERAGE – Since joining the Missouri Valley Football conference in the 2008 season, SDSU has won the All–Academic Award each year.
 This award is presented to the team that has the highest GPA for the academic year.
-For the 2012-2013 academic year, the Jackrabbit football team posted a fall team GPA of 3.07.
-The spring semester saw the Jackrabbits achieve a team GPA of 3.02.
+For the 2013-14 academic year, the Jackrabbit football team posted a fall team GPA of 3.03.
 The Jackrabbit Football team has achieved a cumulative GPA of above a 3.0 every year since joining the Missouri Valley Football Conference.

 STUDY TABLE – The study table program is designed to improve the academic skills of freshman or transfer student-athletes to increase the likelihood of success in the classroom.